 In the first half of the year, Prudential's with-profits life fund has been impacted by the difficult conditions in financial markets, with negative returns from its holdings in equities, property and bonds.
-The fund returned -6.8% gross in the first half of the year.
+The fund returned negative 6.8 per cent gross in the first half of the year.